Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,270.48,273.12.md

 ### Transcript

-> early access feature on the epic store
+> early access feature on the epic store yep do you think not revealing anything